 How to buy a secondhand hybrid

-We tell you exactly what to look out for when buying a used hybrid car
+Our comprehensive guide on what to look out for when buying a used hybrid car

 Should I buy a used hybrid car?

 If your daily motoring routine consists mainly of a high-speed, long-distance commute and very little low-speed or urban driving, you’re likely to find that a hybrid car uses no less fuel than a modern diesel.
-Similarly, if you live in a rural area or any location where you’re likely to use the car only for short local journeys in light or no traffic, a hybrid car is equally unlikely to offer a significant saving in running costs.
+Similarly, if you live in a rural area or any location where you’re likely to use the car only for short local journeys in light or no traffic, a hybrid is equally unlikely to offer a significant saving in running costs.
 This is because only a fraction of each journey you make will be performed at the low speeds at which hybrids switch to their all-electric mode.

 How much do used hybrid cars cost?

+Used car forecourts now welcome hybrid cars, which is a sign that the technology is here to stay.
 Don’t expect this to be reflected by low asking prices on the forecourts, however.
-Instead, at the moment many used hybrids are priced to reflect their extra cost when new.
+Instead, many used hybrids are priced to reflect their extra cost when new.

 What should I watch out for when buying a used hybrid car?

-The low running costs and congestion-charge exemption of hybrid and plug-in hybrid cars make them a popular choice among taxi drivers.
+The low running costs and Congestion Charge exemption of hybrid and plug-in hybrid cars make them a popular choice among taxi drivers.
 In many ways, this is great news and testament to the high mileages that such cars can achieve while remaining reliable.

 If honestly described, though, and presented in a condition that doesn’t betray a life of cigarette burns, spilt drinks and Saturday-night excess, an ex-taxi isn’t necessarily bad news.
 The most important thing is that its service history has been followed – including any specific maintenance to the hybrid system.
-If there’s no evidence of service history, we advise you walk away, although it can often be traced if the garage alleged to have performed the work can be identified.
+If there’s no evidence of a service history, we advise you to walk away, although it can often be traced if the garage alleged to have performed the work can be identified.
 Even if a small fee is charged, it can be worth enquiring as to the existence of main-agent history – its presence is a good sign that the owner hasn’t cut corners.

 If a hybrid car has been static for several days, it’s not unusual for the battery to be low on power.
-This should make the petrol or diesel engine start up instead, as soon as you press the accelerator.
+This should make the petrol or diesel engine start up as soon as you press the accelerator.
 As you drive on the conventional engine, the dashboard display should show an increase in the battery’s electric range or battery level.